Dayun123/movies-rest-api/README.md

 # Movies REST API

 A simple REST API for querying and performing CRUD operations on a collection of movies and users.

 ## Project Goals

-This project is meant to showcase a very simple REST API implementation, using knowledge I picked up from Andrew Mead's [The Complete Node.js Developer Course](https://www.udemy.com/course/the-complete-nodejs-developer-course-2/) Udemy tutorial series.
+This project is meant to showcase a very simple REST API implementation, using knowledge I picked up from Andrew Mead's [The Complete Node.js Developer Course](https://www.udemy.com/course/the-complete-nodejs-developer-course-2/) Udemy tutorial series, as well as a few other sources.

 I'm working through the following concepts in this project: